Parameter and State Estimation in Queues and Related Stochastic Models: A Bibliography: Chronological order with brief descriptions

 {\bf {1989}}

-{\bf Fendick and Whitt \cite{fendick1989measurements}:}Proposes measurments and approximations to describe the variability of offered traffic to a queue (the variability of the arrival process together with the service requirements) and predictes the average workload in the queue (which assumed to have a single server, unlimited waiting space and a work-conserving service descipline).
+{\bf Fendick and Whitt \cite{fendick1989measurements}:}Proposes measurements and approximations to describe the variability of offered traffic to a queue (the variability of the arrival process together with the service requirements) and predicts the average workload in the queue (which assumed to have a single server, unlimited waiting space and a work-conserving service discipline).

 {\bf Glynn and Whitt \cite{glynn1989indirect}:} Using the little's $L=\lambda W$ and generalizations to infer $L$ from $W$ and the oppositive.